What is an injunction?

 Injunctions are not granted lightly by the courts.
 They are draconian measures.
 Anyone seeking an injunction needs to:-

 a.
-Have a good legal claim (for the misuse of private information, breach of confidence, breach of the Data Protection Act 1998, harassment, defamation and/or malicious falsehood).
+Have a good legal claim (for the misuse of private information, breach of confidence, breach of the General Data Protection Regulation ('GDPR')/Data Protection Act 2018, harassment, defamation and/or malicious falsehood).

 b.
 Be able to persuade the court that an injunction is necessary to prevent further wrongdoing (and/or is required to remedy wrongdoing)